 Regularly monitoring your credit and fixing errors is important, but so is dealing with legitimate negative items that are affecting your score, such as not missing any payments.
 Paying down high credit card balances and limiting new credit inquiries will improve a credit score, but one of the best ways to improve it is to pay your bills on time.

 Otherwise, those late bills could lead to higher interest rates and higher bills down the road.

 Did you know you can work with a Money Coach who is a Credit Specialist?
-Your Money Coach can show you how best to access your credit reports, will help you review them, and give you next steps for correcting any errors.
+Your Money Coach can show you how best to access your credit reports, help you review them, and give you some next steps for correcting any errors.

 ¹“Using Consumer Reports: What Landlords Need to Know.”
 Federal Trade Commission, October 2016, https://www.ftc.gov/tips-advice/business-center/guidance/using-consumer-reports-what-landlords-need-know.
 Accessed 6 June 2017.